awcodify/AWS-IAM-Simplified/ACCOUNT_REQUIREMENTS.md

 A: Use credentials for the delegated administrator account when accessing Permission Sets and Risk Analysis features.

 **Q: Do I need to restart the app when switching accounts?**
-A: No, you can switch AWS profiles in your terminal.
-The app will use the new profile for new requests.
-You may need to refresh the page.
+A: No, simply logout and login with different credentials.
+The app will immediately use the new account.

 **Q: Can I use the same account for all features?**
 A: Yes, if your management account also has IAM Identity Center enabled, you can use it for all features.

 **Q: How do I know which account has SSO enabled?**
-A: Run `aws sso-admin list-instances` in each account.
-The account that returns SSO instance details is your SSO-enabled account.
+A: After logging in, check the dashboard.
+It will show account capability indicators including whether Identity Center is available in that account.

 ## Additional Resources